idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 2 Menu and Interface.md

 **Action > Tags > Automatic transfer of remaining tags** = Automatically transfer all remaining untransferred tags from the source segment to the target segment.

-**Action > Tags > Hide tag details** = Sort source segments by length startinghidden in tags and the details of tags in external projects.
+**Action > Tags > Hide tag details** = Display non-translatable fragments hidden in tags and the details of tags in external projects.
+Note: To hide non-translatable fragments behind tags (both literal phrases and regular expressions), just append the ^ character to your non-translatable fragment to hide it behind the tag and let it transfer to the target segment like the regular tags.
+To disable hiding of tags temporarily, use the menu Resource > Non-translatable fragments > Show hidden non-translatable fragments.

 **Action > Tags > Hide segment boundary tags** = Hide starting and ending tags for the current segment.

 **Action > Tags > Merge adjacent tags** = Merge adjacent tags and treat them as one tag.